-Not to mention the many cool hip cafes you get to hang out at.2.
-All the old school bird cage charm with none of the noise.
-3. White-washed walls?
+Not to mention the many cool hip cafes you get to hang out at.3.
+White-washed walls?
 Nah.
 Wall art FTW.

 We’ve goat no reason to kid you.4.
 Charming coconut trees for that beach holiday feel.
 5. Delicious and Instagram worthy food which is also light on the wallet.
 Hungry already.
 6. Pretty and exotic pastries with 150 years of heritage right at your doorstep.